woodser/monero-ts/README.md

 destinations.push_back(make_shared<monero_destination>(wallet_random->get_address(2, 0), 50000));
 send_request.m_destinations = destinations;

-// create the transaction, confirm with the user, and relay to the network shared_ptr<monero_tx_wallet> created_tx = wallet_restored->create_tx(send_request);
+// create the transaction, confirm with the user, and relay to the network which notifies the recipient wallet shared_ptr<monero_tx_wallet> created_tx = wallet_restored->create_tx(send_request);
 uint64_t fee = created_tx->m_fee.get(); // "Are you sure you want to send ...?"
 wallet_restored->relay_tx(*created_tx); // submit the transaction to the Monero network which will notify the recipient wallet